Twins have 27th pick in first round of MLB draft

 As the coronavirus pandemic has led to economic upheaval across the globe, Major League Baseball decided to shorten the draft to five rounds from 40 last year.
 Johnson is among those in the game who preferred a 10-round draft, but the league has been in cost-cutting mode.

-The first round is Wednesday night and the remainder on Thursday.
+The first round is Wednesday night, with the remaining four rounds on Thursday.
 After that, teams can sign eligible free agents who were not among the 160 chosen.

 We now pause for a history lesson.
 There once was a period where there were no round limitations in the MLB draft.
 A team could draft until their fingers had blisters from dialing the league office to submit their picks.

 The 1990 draft went 99 rounds, with the Astros the only team drafting after the 75th round.
-Their 83rd round pick, Danny Young, actually reached the majors.
-Also worth noting: Current player’s union head Tony Clark went second overall that year; and Gophers catcher Dan Wilson went seventh.
+Their 83rd-round pick, Danny Young, actually reached the majors.
+Also worth noting: Current players’ union head Tony Clark went second overall that year; Gophers catcher Dan Wilson went seventh.

-It won’t take much time to research this year’s draft, in which 160 players will be selected.
+It won’t take as much time to research this year’s draft, in which 160 players will be selected.
 The Twins have four picks — the 27th, 59th, 128th and 158th overall.
-They could have has as many as six picks, but they lost their third round pick when they signed free agent Josh Donaldson, and traded their pick in the competitive balance round B to the Dodgers as part of the Kenta Maeda trade.
+They could have had as many as six picks, but they lost their third-round pick when they signed free agent Josh Donaldson, and traded their pick in the competitive balance round B to the Dodgers as part of the Kenta Maeda trade.

 “Obviously, it will be fascinating to see how it plays out,” Johnson said.
 “But our excitement is on pick 27.”